snehilvj/dmc-docs/docs/colors/colors.md

 ### Default colors: CSS Variables list

-For a list of all Mantine CSS variables that are generated from default theme, see the [Mantine docs](https://mantine.dev/styles/css-variables-list/)
+For a list of all Mantine CSS variables that are generated from default theme, see the [CSS Variables](/css-variables/) section.